 Table 01 - Resistivity

 In a PCB, due to manufacturing limitations, the thickness of the copper trace is the same throughout the PCB and only the width is variable.
 In many cases, increasing the width of the trace is enough to achieve the required current rating.
-But in some situations, there is not enough room to increase the width of the traces in the PCB.
+However, in some situations, there is not enough room to increase the width of the traces in the PCB.
 In such cases, the thickness of the trace is increased by applying solder on top of the trace.

 Figure 05 - Solder on PCB traces